park-bench/gpgmailer/README.md

 chmod u=rw,g=r,o= /etc/gpgmailer/gpgmailer.conf
 ```

-3.  __Recursively__ change the ownership and permissions of the GPG keyring.
+3. Recursively change the ownership and permissions of the GPG keyring.
 In this example,
 the keyring is at `/etc/gpgmailer/gnupg`:
 ```
 chown -R root:gpgmailer /etc/gpgmailer/gnupg
-chmod -R u=rw,g=r,o= /etc/gpgmailer/gpgmailer.conf
+chmod -R u=rw,g=r,o= /etc/gpgmailer/gnupg
 ```
 4. To ease system maintenance, add `gpgmailer` as a supplemental group to administrative
     users.
 Doing this will allow these users to view gpgmailer log files.